avinashvaidya09/redis-event-hub/modules/redis-event-gateway/README.md

 ### Deployment to BTP

-1. Ensure Redis service is entitled to your subaccount
+1. Ensure Redis service - "Redis, Hyperscaler Option" is entitled to your subaccount

 2. Go to the root **(redis-event-hub)** of the folder and build
 ```